Jaime Walz Richey: Childhood and high school

 Walz grew up in Fort Thomas, Kentucky with three siblings after her birth during the late 1970s.
 During her childhood, she played baseball and basketball with boys.
 In 1990, Walz competed at the Elks National Hoop Shoot Finals.
 She competed in the 1991 Junior Olympics Basketball Championship with Ohio AAU in the 13U division.
 During the 1992 14U Championship in the AAU, Walz was an All-American with Cincinnati AAU.
 At the event, her team had a fifth place tie.
 Additional All-America selections were in the 16U event with Northern Kentucky Hustle during 1994 and the 18U event with Team Kentucky the following year.

 During grade seven, Walz joined the basketball team at Fort Thomas Highlands High School.
 At the Sweet Sixteen, Walz's basketball team reached the final during 1994.
 Her 121 points during that year's tournament remained as a KHSAA record during 2023.
 She was also named All-Tournament between 1994 and 1996.
 During 1996, she played in the WBCA High School All-America Game.
 That year, she took a break from basketball by skipping the Indiana-Kentucky All-Star tournament.

 When "totals in eight high school semesters" were accepted by the National Federation of State High School Associations during December 1995, points made by Walz before ninth grade were made ineligible by the KHSAA.
 The following month, these 1078 points became eligible by the KHSAA.
 In 1996, she became first for most girls basketball points in Kentucky.
 With 4948 points at Highlands, Walz held the KHSAA career record until it was surpassed in 2016.

-In other career statistics for the KHSAA, Walz's record of 1004 steals was broken by 2012.
+Walz's KHSAA record of 1004 steals was broken by 2012.
 Her 539 three-pointers and 1354 assists remained in first during 2023.
-For her NFHS career statistics, Walz was in the top ten with 996 assists during 2014 and 453 three-pointers during 2023.
-In 2020, she was in the top twenty with 3872 points.
+For her NFHS career statistics, Walz is in the top ten with 996 assists and 453 three-pointers.
+Her 3872 points is in the top twenty.
 Outside of basketball, Walz was on the volleyball and softball teams while attending Highlands.